Mario Delpini

-Mario Enrico Delpini (born 29 July 1951) is an Italian Catholic prelate who has served as Archbishop of Milan since 2017.
+Mario Enrico Delpini (born 29 July 1951) is an Italian Roman Catholic prelate who has served as Archbishop of Milan since 2017.
 He previously served as an auxiliary bishop and as the vicar general of the archdiocese.

 Life

-Mario Enrico Delpini was born in Gallarate, Province of Varese, son of Antonio and Rosa Caruggi.
-Delpini grew up in Jerago con Orago and in 1975 was ordained to the priesthood.
-He earned a degree in Italian Literature from the Università Cattolica del Sacro Cuore and a licentiate in theology.
-Since 1975, Delpini taught the Italian language in the minor seminary of his native archdiocese and in 1989 he was named as the rector of the minor seminary.
+Mario Enrico Delpini was born in Gallarate, in the Province of Varese, the son of Antonio and Rosa Caruggi.
+Delpini grew up in Jerago con Orago and in 1975 was ordained to priesthood.
+He earned a degree in Italian Literature from the Università Cattolica del Sacro Cuore and a licentiate in Theology.
+Since 1975, Delpini taught Italian Language in the minor seminary of his native archdiocese and in 1989 he was named as its rector.
 In 1993, he was named as the dean of the seminary of Venegono Inferiore and in 2000 he became the rector of all seminaries of the Milan archdiocese.

 In 2006, Cardinal Dionigi Tettamanzi placed him in charge of one of the archdiocesan zones.
 On 13 July 2007, Pope Benedict XVI named Delpini as the Titular bishop of Stephaniacum, and Tettamanzi consecrated Delpini as a bishop on the following 23 September.
 Cardinal Angelo Scola made him as the vicar general of the archdiocese in 2012.

 On 7 July 2017, Pope Francis appointed him as the new Archbishop of Milan, where he was installed on 9 September.

 On 14 June 2023, he celebrated the state funeral of Silvio Berlusconi in the Cathedral of Milan.

+In May 2026, Delpini suppressed the traditional procession for the Corpus Domini solemnity.